Higher Education Studies Programmes

 For the PGDip, you need to have completed a Bachelor’s level university qualification and you must have experience in higher education teaching.
 The diploma is not a “learn to teach” programme but an application to existing practice.
 It uses a reflective practice pedagogy and model, so it is important that participants have a classroom context to apply what is learnt on the programme.
 The PGDip consists of 3 core and one elective courses.

 For the Master’s Programme, applicants need to have completed a PGDip or Honours level programme that has included a research project.
 Applicants need to have achieved at least 65% average for the PGDip/Honours.
+Current experience in Higher Education is required for the programme.

 The masters programme consists of 3 core and one elective module, and a Minor Dissertation.
 The main courses offered for the Higher Education Stream are the following: